 Average Annual Cost: $1,893

 Students will find they will learn the fundamentals for working in hospitals, bakeries, pastry shops, catering companies, etc. It’s a well-rounded education that focuses primarily on the hands-on aspects of baking and theoretical, academic skills.
-Currently, the school offers four different programs to consider, including:
+Currently, the school offers four different programs to consider, including an AAS in Culinary Arts, an AAS-T in Culinary Arts, a Certificate in Culinary Arts, and a Certificate in Pastry Arts.

 2. Collin County Community College District